 I value student's opinions regarding the course and I will take them into consideration to make this course as exciting and engaging as possible.
 Thus, through the semester I will ask students formal and informal feedback.
 Formal feedback includes short surveys on preferred teaching methods and pace of the class.
 Informal feedback will be in the form of polls or in-class questions regarding learning preferences.
-You can also leave anonymous feedback in the form of a note in my departmental mail box.
-Remember that it is in the best interest of the class if you bring up to my attention if something is not working properly (e.g. the pace of the class is too slow, the projects are boring, my teaching style is not effective) so that I can make the corrective steps.
+It is best for everyone in the class if you bring up to my attention if something is not working properly (e.g. the pace of the class is too slow, the projects are boring, my teaching style is not effective) so that I can make the corrective steps.